 What’s behind this enormous growth?
 Well, the main reason is technology, which has enabled people to work from any location, collaborate and interact and produce services without being a salaried employee in the traditional sense.
 If you think about it for a moment and reflect upon the people you meet or interact with during an average week, how many of those would actually fall into this category?
 On-demand companies like Airbnb, Uber and Deliveroo are now a natural part of making our lives more convenient.

-Millennials taking over the workplace
+More Millennials in the workplace

 This generation values learning and development very highly - in fact, it’s one of their top priorities when choosing where to work and whether to stay!